 Why You Should Do Paragliding in Bir Billing?

-Now, there are a few sites in India where you can do Paragliding likr Goa, Kamshet, Yelagiri, etc. So, why such a big fuss about Paragliding in Bir Billing?
+Now, there are a few sites in India where you can do Paragliding like Goa, Kamshet, Yelagiri, etc. So, why such a big fuss about Paragliding in Bir Billing?

-Well, this is because Bir Billing is Asia’s highest Paragliding site and offers the best flying conditions.
-As a result, thousands of people come to Bir Billing, especially to experience this adventure sports, and some even end up spending a month here.
+Well, this is because Bir Billing is Asia’s best Paragliding site and offers the best flying conditions.
+As a result, thousands of people come to Bir Billing from all around the world.
+Some come with their own paragliding equpment and end up spending a month here.

 Did you know that the First Paragliding World Cup held in Asia was actually in Bir Billing?
 Yes, that’s right!
 This World Cup was held in 2015 in which around 140 flyers had participated, making it one of the most popular events to be held in Himachal Pradesh till date.